-The Data Protection Glossary to accompany this policy is available on the intranet and internet.
+The Data Protection Glossary to accompany this policy is available on this Newman webpage.

-The Information Classification Table found at on the intranet and internet defines 'restricted information' and 'highly restricted information'.
+The Information Classifications webpage defines 'restricted information' and 'highly restricted information'.

 What is a data breach?

 A data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, data.
 Breaches may be the result of accidental or deliberate causes.
 A data breach is not limited to personal data.